Rookout/docs/docs/dotnet-setup.md

 ### NuGet Package

-Rookout SDK is install as a [NuGet package](https://www.nuget.org/packages/Rookout) in your application.
+Rookout SDK is installed as a [NuGet package](https://www.nuget.org/packages/Rookout) in your application.

 #### API